EnviroAutomate User Guide

 Client Reports and Documents

-Read-only access to Scientific Settings (cannot edit)
+Read-only access to Scientific Settings

 What Users Cannot Access

-Scientific Settings editing (Analyte Groups, Analyte Suites, Investigation Levels, Guidelines, Receptors, Receptor Groups)
+Editing Scientific Settings (Analyte Groups, Analyte Suites, Investigation Levels, Guidelines, Receptors, Receptor Groups)

-System Settings (Tenants, Tenant Offices, Users, API Keys)
+System Settings (Tenant Offices, Users, User Invitations)

 Workflow Navigation